decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-05-scriptable-scene.md

   state: State = { counter: 0 }

   /**
    * Called immediately after the scene is mounted.
-Setting state here
+Setting a state here
    * will trigger re-rendering.
    *
    * You must start your processes, timers, pollers only after this method